Guide juridique

 Can I pay a fine in installments?

-Yes, you can request a payment plan from the Treasury.
+Yes, you can request a payment plan from the Treasury (Trésorerie).
 This is frequently granted for fines over €250.
 Make the request in writing before the payment deadline.
+Contact the court or prosecutor's office indicated on your ticket for specific procedures in your region.

 Quand consulter un avocat ?